kairosity/mp3-snapathon/testing.md

 3. If a file is uploaded and it is above the maximum size of 750 X 750 bytes (562KB) the POST should fail and an error page displayed to the user explaining why. -- FAIL (currently not working properly)

-4. There are maximum character length validations set on the following inputs:
+4. There are maximum character length validations set on the following inputs: -- PASS

     - Title: 45 chars -- PASS
     - Story: 600 chars -- PASS